 Scholarship Requirement for All Faculty in the Regular Faculty Series

 All faculty in the Regular Faculty Series will be required to participate in scholarship, as broadly defined.
 All scholarship implies creativity.
 The central purposes of scholarship and creative work are to deepen understanding and to advance and disseminate knowledge.
-The products of all scholarship must be in a format that can be evaluated, which would normally mean a written format, but could include web-based or electronic formats.
+The products of all scholarship must be in a format that can be evaluated, which would typically mean a written format, but could also include web-based or electronic formats.

 The School will recognize the following four types of scholarship as adapted and modified from concepts developed by Ernest Boyer and others:

 The “scholarship of application” includes activities that build bridges between theory and practice or that apply knowledge to practical problems.
 Examples include development of new medical treatment modalities, clinical care pathways or other activities that address community health care needs, that shape public policy on health care or that promote quality of care and patient safety and advance the science and practice of health care quality improvement.